renovatebot/renovate/docs/usage/upgrade-recommendations.md

 If you're current, you can review and merge Renovate's PR quickly.

 If you're behind on updates you'll have a bad time, because you must read _more_ changelogs and make _more_ changes before you can merge the critical patch.

+#### You'll look for ways to automate the updates

+Finally, when you're updating often, you'll start looking for ways to automate the updates.
+You may start to [`automerge`](./configuration-options.md#automerge) development dependencies like Prettier, or ESLint when the linter passes.
+Or you may decide to automerge any `patch` type upgrades, by using the [`default:automergePatch`](https://docs.renovatebot.com/presets-default/#automergepatch) preset.

+You may also start using [GitHub's pull request merge queues](./key-concepts/automerge.md/#github-merge-queue) to speed up the merge process.
+Renovate does not support GitLab's Merge Trains, see [issue #5573](https://github.com/renovatebot/renovate/issues/5573).

 ## Starting from a new project